Associate Professor Danny Hills

 Research Methods, Evidence Based Health Care, Patient Safety and Care Quality / Clinical Governance

-Health services and workforce, workplace aggression, mental health and well-being, ageing and aged care
+Health and aged care services and workforce, workplace aggression, mental health and well-being, ageing and ageing.

-Kench, P. [PhD].
-Towards sustainable equity in mental health services for LGBT people: A rhizomatic contribution from nurses constituted at n – 1.
-Completed 04/2015 (secondary supervisor from July 2014).
+- Towards sustainable equity in mental health services for LGBT people: A rhizomatic contribution from nurses constituted at n – 1.

-Gardner, P. [Masters].
-How do care staff in a regional residential aged care facility assess and manage pain in residents with dementia?
-Completed 12/2017 (primary supervisor).
+- How do care staff in a regional residential aged care facility assess and manage pain in residents with dementia?

-Mammen, B. [BN Hons].
-What are new graduate nurses’ experiences of disrespect, incivility and marginalisation in Australian hospitals?
-Completed 12/2017 (primary supervisor).
+- What are new graduate nurses’ experiences of disrespect, incivility and marginalisation in Australian hospitals?

 Grants and awards